fabiog1901/IoT-predictive-maintenance/README.md

 ## Lab 0 - Initial setup

-1. Create a CDH+CDSW cluster following [these instructions](https://github.com/fabiog1901/OneNodeCDHCluster) and **PLEASE NOTE** that due to a minor MiNiFi bug, you must comment out line `service minifi start` in `setup.sh`before running `setup.sh`.
+1. Create a [CDH+CDSW cluster](https://github.com/fabiog1901/OneNodeCDHCluster) or a [CDP+CDSW cluster](https://github.com/fabiog1901/SingleNodeCDPCluster) and **PLEASE NOTE** that due to a minor MiNiFi bug, you must comment out line `service minifi start` in `setup.sh`before running `setup.sh`.
 You will be prompted to explicitly start MiNiFi in Lab 5.
 Check the **Troubleshooting** at the end of this document for how to reset MiNiFi in case you forgot to do this step.

 2. Ensure you can SSH into the cluster, and that traffic from the cluster is only allowed from your own IP/VPN for security reasons.
 Ports used by this workshop are 7180, 80, 8080, 18080, 10080, 8888, 50999.